matthewsmawfield/TEP-GL/manuscript-tep-gl.md

     - **Reference Envelope Exclusion:** If precision timing of strongly lensed FRBs yields achromatic residuals consistent with zero to better than 0.1 ms across diverse lens environments, the Reference Envelope parameter space is excluded.

-    - **Source-Independent Shear:** If weak-lensing shear measurements behind clusters show no correlation with source variability class (static ellipticals vs. variable AGN) after controlling for redshift and morphology, the temporal-composite mechanism is excluded.
+    - **Universal Shear Scatter:** If the intrinsic scatter of weak-lensing shear measurements is identical across all source kinematic classes (after correcting for measurement noise), the stochastic temporal shear mechanism is excluded.

     - **CMB-Galaxy Agreement:** If future surveys (e.g., CMB-S4, Rubin/LSST) demonstrate that CMB lensing and galaxy weak-lensing mass inferences agree to better than 1% after controlling for all modeling systematics, the Extended Regime parameter space is excluded.